ranjanrravi1/SpringRESTExample/README.md

 Simple Spring Rest Example to demonstrate a simple policy service example which allows CRUD operation of policy via Rest EndPoints.
 This example can consume/produce JSON.

-Spring - Hibernate integration is done as well.
+In this sample Spring-Hibernate integration is done as well.

 # DataBase